 Several reconnaissance flights by Martin Maryland aircraft of the RAF’s No. 431 (GR) Flight from Malta confirmed the presence of the Italian fleet in Taranto, and also yielded photographs on which Illustrious's intelligence officer spotted previously unforeseen barrage balloons.
 The plan was the attack was then changed to accommodate this new factor.
 To make sure the Italian warships had not sortied since the Maryland flights, the British also despatched a Short Sunderland flying boat on the night of 11 November, just as the carrier task force was coming into formation about 200 miles (320 km) from Taranto off the Greek west coast island of Kephaloniá.
 This reconnaissance flight alerted the Italian forces in southern Italy, but as they lacked radar they could do little but wait for events to start maturing.
 The Italian warships could conceivably have put out to sea in search of British naval force, but this ran counter to the naval philosophy espoused by the Italians between January 1940 and September 1943.

-At the time of ‘Judgement’ (i), Taranto accommodated Campioni’s 1a Squadra with the modern battleships Littorio and Vittorio Veneto of Ammiraglio di Divisione Carlo Bergamini’s 9a Divisione Navi di Battaglia, older battleships Caio Duilio (recommissioned on 7 July 1940 after a reconstruction) and Andrea Doria (recommissioned on 20 October 1940 after a reconstruction but not considered operational), older battleships Conte di Cavour and Giulio Cesare of the 5a Divisione Navi di Battaglia, heavy cruisers Pola, Zara, Gorizia and Fiume of Ammiraglio di Squadra Angelo Iachino’s 1a Divisione Incrociatori, heavy cruisers Trento, Trieste and Bolzano of the 3a Divisione Incrociatori, light cruisers Luigi di Savoia Duca degli Abruzzi and Giuseppe Garibaldi of the 8a Divisione Incrociatori, and destroyers Giosué Carducci, Vittorio Alfieri, Alfredo Oriani, Vincenzo Gioberti, Lampo, Baleno, Folgore and Libeccio, and seaplane tender Giuseppe Miraglia.
+At the time of 'Judgement' (i), Taranto accommodated Campioni’s 1a Squadra with the modern battleships Littorio and Vittorio Veneto of Ammiraglio di Divisione Carlo Bergamini’s 9a Divisione Navi di Battaglia, the older battleships Caio Duilio (recommissioned on 7 July 1940 after a reconstruction) and Andrea Doria (recommissioned on 20 October 1940 after a reconstruction but not considered operational), the older battleships Conte di Cavour and Giulio Cesare of the 5a Divisione Navi di Battaglia, the heavy cruisers Pola, Zara, Gorizia and Fiume of Ammiraglio di Squadra Angelo Iachino’s 1a Divisione Incrociatori, the heavy cruisers Trento, Trieste and Bolzano of the 3a Divisione Incrociatori, the light cruisers Luigi di Savoia Duca degli Abruzzi and Giuseppe Garibaldi of the 8a Divisione Incrociatori, the destroyers Giosué Carducci, Vittorio Alfieri, Alfredo Oriani, Vincenzo Gioberti, Lampo, Baleno, Folgore and Libeccio, and the seaplane tender Giuseppe Miraglia.
 There were other destroyers in the inner harbour.

 The complexity of 'MB8', with its various forces and convoys, succeeded in deceiving the Italians into thinking only normal convoy operations were under way, and this was a major factor in the success of 'Judgement' (i).